sun-asterisk-research/docker-s3cdn/README.md

       AWS_ENDPOINT: $AWS_ENDPOINT
       SOURCE_DIR: public/dist
       TARGET_DIR: build-$CI_BUILD_NUMBER

+  - name: Deploy to server
+    stage: deploy
+    script:
+    - ....
 ```

 > $AWS_ACCESS_KEY_ID, $AWS_SECRET_ACCESS_KEY... are mapping with the secret variables in the project setting.

+Please make sure that the CDN_URL is set in the application.

 ###